 Line editing is when an editor focuses more on how you use language to communicate to your reader and less on the mechanics of grammar.
-For example, this type of edit points out cliches, overused words, awkward phrasing, ineffective dialogue, etc. Although these aspects of writing are not grammatically wrong per se, poorly constructed content causes your writing to be muddled, unclear, and frustrating to read through.
-A line edit is automatically included in both of my developmental editing and copyediting services, but clients can specifically request a line edit if they prefer.
+For example, this type of edit will point out cliches, overused words, awkward phrasing, ineffective dialogue, etc. Although these aspects of writing are not grammatically wrong per se, poorly constructed content causes your writing to be muddled, unclear, and frustrating to read through.
+I do not separate line editing from development and copyediting.
+The issues addressed in line editing are covered in both developmental editing and copyediting services.

 What is your process?
 How do you work?

 Each new client relationship begins with a 15-minute strategy session to access what your needs are and how we can best assist you.
 Click the “Schedule a free 15-minute session” button on the home page to gain access to my calendar and schedule a meeting.

 After our 15-minute call, a recommendation is made via email detailing next steps.
 If we don’t think we can help you, we’ll make every effort to recommend a service, tool, or resource than can possibly meet your needs.

 Official Proposal and 50% deposit

 Once services are agreed upon, we will send a proposal, which includes a contract with payment options (credit or debit card and e-check).
 After the contract is signed, clients pay a 50% deposit*.
 Our standard process is for payments to be split in two, but we can split the cost into three and four payments. *Deposits are non-refundable once work begins.

 Clients can send their manuscript through a variety of ways.
 Email is a popular choice, but we also use Verifyle, a secure encrypted document-uploading portal.

 Editing and Coaching Process